Disruptions persist in maritime transport, challenging its resilience

 —-

-, as are other technologies to avert, minimize and address loss and damage in coastal zones -—
+, among other technologies to minimize and address loss and damage in coastal zones -—

 – ‒